-Official approvals are sent by email, generally within 30 days of application submission deadline.
+Official approvals are sent by email, generally within 30 days of application submission deadline if the only FREC approval is required.
+If UREC-DP approval is also requited, replies are generally received within 2 months.

 If a formal letter of approval is required, the applicant needs to ask FREC for this.